-Academic learning is one of the two or three categories of learning goals that define servicelearning-whether the context is curricular or codisciplinary curricular, or general education. undergraduate or graduate (the other categories being civic learning and personal or professional growth).
+Academic learning is one of the two or three categories of learning goals that define servicelearning-whether the context is curricular or codisciplinary or general education, curricular, undergraduate or graduate (the other categories being civic learning and personal or professional growth).
 According to one framework (Clayton et al., 2011) it consists of foundational learning, higher level learning, thinking from disciplinary and interdisciplinary perspectives, and critical thinking metacognition more Academic learning occurs through well-designed critical reflection on connections (e.g., similarities and differences) between bodies of thought (e.g., course content) and experience.
-Among strongest measures are problem-solving activities and application of rubrics to student products.
+Among the strongest measures are problem-solving activities and application of rubrics to student products.

 Early research (e.g., Astin et al., 2000; Eyler & Giles, 1999) established consensus on service-learning's ability to generate academic learning (see Clayton et al., 2011 for a summary).
 Inquiry has often focused on discipline-based learning, with an eye to customizing and refining practice.
-Fleck et al. (2017), for example, used a pre-post design to document enhanced acquisition of knowledge in sections of а developmental research methods course.
-Increasingly, academic learning potential of service-learning is being leveraged at the curriculum-level through cross-course design, thematic pathways, and the integration of first year and capstone projects.
+Fleck et al. (2017), for example, used a pre-post design to document enhanced acquisition of content knowledge of developmental in sections а course. research methods Increasingly, academic learning potential of service-learning is being leveraged at the curriculum-level through cross-course design, thematic pathways, and the integration of first year and capstone projects.

-One of the eight core learning outcomes required for graduation at Fayetteville State University is to "demonstrate knowledge and application of principles of and civic responsibility" (Fayetteville State University, n.d.).
-The Office of Civic Engagement and Service Learning supports students in achieving this outcome through "academically based service learning," including in courses on "Ethics and Civic Engagement in Professional for Action." development teaching these courses has included, for example, some of the core concepts in the discipline of ethics and associated ideas for critical reflection activities designed to teach students processes of ethical inquiry.
+One of the eight core learning outcomes required for graduation at Fayetteville State University is to "demonstrate knowledge and application of principles of ethical and civic responsibility" (Fayetteville State University, n.d.).
+The Office of Civic Engagement and Service Learning supports students in achieving this outcome through "academically based service learning," including in courses on "Ethics and Civic Engagement in Professional development for Action." instructors teaching these courses has included, for example, some of the core concepts in the discipline of ethics and associated ideas for critical reflection activities designed to teach students processes of ethical inquiry.